• Skip to primary navigation

 Share

-Zucchini flowers are bright and cheery and only available a few months of the year.
-You can enjoy them raw, stuffed or fried and preparing them is a breeze if you follow our step-by-step guide.
+Zucchini Flowers are bright and cheery and only available a few months of the year.
+You can enjoy them raw, stuffed or fried and preparing them will be a breeze if you follow our step-by-step guide.

-So we donned our aprons, got the chopping boards and parring knives out and got stuck into prepping them so that they could stay fresh and we could enjoy them throughout the week.
+So we donned our aprons, got the chopping boards and paring knives out and got stuck into prepping them so that they could stay fresh and we could enjoy them throughout the week.

 Your sunny blossoms should be brightly coloured with no shrivelling or wilting.

-1Use kitchen scissor to cut off the stem, then gently remove any spiny leaves around the blossom as they can sting.
+1Use kitchen scissors to cut off the stem, then gently remove any spiny leaves around the blossom as they can sting.

 CUT OFF THE STEM